daleao/sdv/Ligo/Modules/Professions/README.md

 Integrations are provided out-of-the-box for several popular mods.
 See the [compatibility](#compatibility) section for details.

+This module is safe to enable or disable mid-save.
+However, please note that disabling this mod will have no effect on skill levels or acquired professions, so make sure to manually reset your skills and professions back to vanilla standards **before** disabling, using provided console commands.

 ## Professions

 The perks in *italics* refer to ![shield:prestige] variants.
 Written in *(parenthesis)*, these perks **replace**, and do not stack with, their regular counterpart.